kineticR/jQuery-fade-and-slide-plugin/README.md

-Makes elements fly in from the left or right
+Makes elements fly in from the left or right as the user scrolls down the page